itzmeanjan/ChalametPIR/README.md

 - Binary Fuse Filter was proposed in https://arxiv.org/pdf/2201.01174.
 - And ChalametPIR was proposed in https://ia.cr/2024/092.

-ChalametPIR allows a client to retrieve a specific value from a key-value database on a server without revealing the requested key.
+ChalametPIR allows a client to retrieve a specific value from a key-value database, stored on a server, without revealing the requested key to the server.
 It uses Binary Fuse Filters to encode key-value pairs in form of a matrix.
 And then it applies FrodoPIR on the encoded database matrix to actually retrieve values for requested keys.

 The protocol has two participants:

 **Server:**
-* **`setup`:** Initializes the server with a key-value database, generating a public matrix, a hint matrix, and a Binary Fuse Filter (3-wise XOR or 4-wise XOR, compile-time configurable).
-Returns serialized representations of the hint matrix and filter parameters.
-This phase can be completed in offline and it's completely client agnostic.
+* **`setup`:** Initializes the server with a key-value database, generating a public matrix, a hint matrix, and a Binary Fuse Filter (3-wise XOR or 4-wise XOR, configurable at compile time).
+It returns serialized representations of the hint matrix and filter parameters.
+This phase can be completed offline and is completely client-agnostic.
+But it is very compute-intensive, which is why this library allows you to offload expensive matrix multiplication and transposition to a GPU, gated behind the opt-in `gpu` feature.
+For large key-value databases (e.g., with >= $2^{18}$ entries), I recommend enabling the `gpu` feature, as it can significantly reduce the cost of the server-setup phase.
 * **`respond`:** Processes a client's query and returns an encrypted response vector.

 **Client:**